Meeks91/RxRecyclerViewArrayListAdapter/README.md

 **Usage:**

-1. Create an instance of RxRecyclerViewArrayList to use as the data source and put the data type (e.g. String) you want in the diamond brackets.
+1 -> Create an instance of RxRecyclerViewArrayList to use as the data source and put the data type (e.g. String) you want in the diamond brackets.
     ```
     val rxArrayList = RxRecyclerViewArrayList<DataType>()
     ```
-2.Call bind() on the rxArrayList.
+2 -> Call bind() on the rxArrayList.
 Add your viewHolderClass to the diamond brackets.
 Then pass in: your RecyclerView, layoutItemResource, LayoutConfig, and column spanCount.

 ```
     rxArrayList.bind<customViewHolder>(recycylerView, R.layout.item,